Kiara Banks – Investigator

 Lisa joined Disability Rights NC in April 2012.
 Her work involves helping children and adults obtain necessary medical services, including mental health and developmental disabilities services.
 She received her bachelor’s degree from Cook College at Rutgers University and her law degree from George Washington University.
 Lisa practiced law with several private firms in Washington and New Jersey before taking time off to raise three children.

-Susan Pollitt – Senior Attorney
+Susan Pollitt – Supervising Attorney

 Josh Prater – Paralegal